Frequently Asked Questions » Doesn't the Pentagon security gate camera video that the government released show something hitting the building?

 Five still frames from this video were originally "leaked" in 2002, while the "full run-time" (with an additional camera view) wasn't officially released by the Department of Defense until 2006.

-Here are official statements from Pentagon spokesperson Cheryl Irwin, published by the Washington Post on March 7, 2002, denying any association with the original five frames:
+Here are official statements from Pentagon spokesperson Cheryl Irwin and the DOJ, published by the Washington Post on March 7, 2002, denying any association with the original five frames:

 Officials from the Pentagon said the photos were not released officially by the Department of Defense.
 A Pentagon spokeswoman could not verify that they came from surveillance cameras.